Now is the time for you to write & publish a book

 No more collecting books and resources on writing—so that your understand of writing and the publishing industry is hodge-podge and willy-nilly (much like the dish-ware selection at your local thrift store).

 In 2014, I had a big-shot literary agent who had brokered seven-figure deals.
-And I approached them, over and over again, with an idea for a book that I knew I wanted to write—an essay collection about the schizophrenias.
+And I approached her, over and over again, with an idea for a book that I knew I wanted to write—an essay collection about the schizophrenias.

 Inexperienced and unprepared, I didn't know what to do next.
 (This book ended up becoming the award-winning, New York Times-bestselling book, The Collected Schizophrenias.)

-I've created the writing school that I needed at the time—a place for community and curriculum that provides resources to marginalized writers.
+I've created the writing school that I needed at the time—a place for both community and curriculum that provides resources to marginalized writers.

 Because I realized that back then, when my later-to-be New York Times-bestselling book was my pet project... what I needed was support.

-Support in writing and developing the book.
 Support in learning about navigating the industry.
 And support from other writers—writers like me—who could cheer me on.

 I've been there.

-The Unexpected Shape Writing Academy
+The Unexpected Shape

 We care about being knowledgeable, generous, and aesthetically pleasing (because hey—beauty does add to the experience).